 It wasn’t long before the rabbit went to Lollypop Farm too.

-My brother Paul’s long haired guinea pig was so funny!
+My other brother’s long haired guinea pig was so funny!
 We called him Jerry and he looked like a little mop on batteries.
 He was black with streaks of caramel colored hair that reached to the ground.
 We’d put him on the floor in the middle of the kitchen just to watch him scurry to the corner and hide under the cabinets.
 He made us laugh!

 Jerry’s cage was in a basement room where Mom worked on her crafts.
 After church one day we all came home to find him stretched out in his cage.
 My brother said, “Mom, something is wrong with Jerry.
 He doesn’t look too good.
 And he’s not moving.”
 We soon held a burial ceremony for Jerry and laid him to rest somewhere in the back yard.